aeyalcinoglu/rust-book/04-ownership/README.md

 ## The Stack and the Heap
 - They are parts of memory available at runtime.
-- Stack does *fifo*.
+- Stack does *lifo*.
 All data stored on the stack must have a known, fixed size.
 - The heap is less organized: The memory allocator finds an empty spot in the heap, marks it, returns a *pointer*, the address of that location.
 This process is called *allocating*.
 - Pushing to the stack is faster than allocating on the heap.
 Accessing data in the heap is slower.